GravityKit/GravityExport-Lite/readme.txt

 * Feature: Added support for [Repeater fields](https://docs.gravityforms.com/repeater-fields/).
 * Enhancement: Added `$form_id` as an argument to `gfexcel_output_search_criteria` for convenience.
 * Bugfix: Prevent notice at render-time for `ob_end_clean`.
+* Bugfix: Reset download hash and counter on duplicated form.

 = 1.6.3 =
 * Bugfix: Radio and checkboxes caused unforseen error on shorttag for GF.